Platireum/Platireum-Network/Whitepaper.md

 # Whitepaper: A Hybrid Blockchain-DAG System for Scalable and Secure Transactions

 ## Abstract
-This whitepaper introduces a novel hybrid ledger architecture that combines the strengths of traditional blockchains with the high-throughput capabilities of Directed Acyclic Graphs (DAGs).
-The system leverages a DAG for rapid, parallel transaction processing, achieving high scalability, while periodically consolidating transaction states onto a Proof-of-Stake (PoS) blockchain for robust finality and enhanced security.
-Utilizing a UTXO (Unspent Transaction Output) model akin to Bitcoin, and incorporating advanced cryptographic primitives, this design aims to overcome the inherent scalability limitations of pure blockchain solutions without compromising security.
+This whitepaper introduces Platireum Network, a novel hybrid ledger architecture that combines the strengths of traditional blockchains with the high-throughput capabilities of Directed Acyclic Graphs (DAGs) through a **Proof of Computing (PoC)** consensus mechanism.
+PoC integrates **verifiable AI computation** and **value-based validator selection** to achieve unprecedented scalability, security, and efficiency.
+The system leverages a DAG for rapid, parallel transaction processing, while periodically consolidating transaction states onto a Finality Chain for robust finality and enhanced security.
+Utilizing a UTXO (Unspent Transaction Output) model and incorporating advanced cryptographic primitives, this design aims to overcome the inherent scalability limitations of pure blockchain solutions without compromising security, while also incentivizing useful AI work.

 ## 1. Introduction
 The advent of blockchain technology has revolutionized digital trust and decentralized systems.
 However, a fundamental challenge, often referred to as the "blockchain trilemma," posits that a decentralized system can only achieve two of three desired properties: decentralization, security, and scalability.
 Traditional blockchains, prioritizing decentralization and security, often struggle with transaction throughput, leading to bottlenecks and high fees.